db-tu-dresden/QUEST-ML/ml/README.md

 ## Parser
 To display all possible parser arguments use the `--help` argument.
-Possible arguments are:
-`--gpu`, whether to use GPUs, default `False`.
-`--n_gpu`, how many GPUs to use, default all present.
-`--wandb`, whether to use wandb for logging, default `True`.
-`--arch`, what architecture to use, required.
+The arguments are all entries in the config file provided to `Config` (see [config.yaml](config.yaml)).
+Additionally, the `base_path` can be set with the shorter argument name `--path`.

 To display all available arguments to a specific architecture use `--arch SOME_REGISTERED_ARCHITECTURE --help`.